Louisville Justice Administration Schools

 Associate in Applied Science in Criminal Justice: Law Enforcement Option

-In addition to general education and criminal justice requirements, students in this concentration take a course in police patrol and two criminal justice electives.
+In addition to general education and criminal justice requirements, students in this concentration take a course in introductory law enforcement and two criminal justice electives.
 Elective options include juvenile delinquency and juvenile justice, an internship, or other topics.